lawsocsg/lawsoc-clinic-manual/docs/wills-intestacy-probate-and-administration.md

 up, with the Wills Registry by completing this form and providing the following information:

 -   Particulars of the Testator.
 -   Date of Will and Codicil (i.e. a supplement modifying a Will).
 -   Particulars of the Solicitor/Person who has drawn up the Will.
 -   Particulars of the Custodian of the Will, **and**
 -   Particulars of the Informant.

-Testators will need to access our online deposit form [245]_ to deposit their will information with the Wills Registry.
+Testators will need to access our online deposit form[^5] to deposit their will information with the Wills Registry.
 The Public Trustee does
 ***not*** allow the deposit of any Wills at the Wills Registry.
 Wills must be kept by the testator or his representative.